pantheon-systems/documentation/.github/ISSUE_TEMPLATE/new-feature-template.md

 ---
-name: New/changing feature for documentation
+name: New/Changing Content
-about: For new features in Pantheon documentation
+about: For new or changing features in Pantheon documentation
 labels: New Content

 ---